roadiz/docs/src/developer/api/web_response.rst

 Override WebResponse block walker
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Imagine you have a block (*ArticleFeedBlock*) which should list latest news (*Article*).
-You can use TreeWalker mechanism to fetch latest news and expose them as children of your block.
-This would require to create a custom TreeWalker definition:
+You can use tree-walker mechanism to fetch latest news and expose them as if they were children of your article feed block.
+This requires to create a custom definition:

 ..  code-block:: php

     <?php

-    # src/TreeWalker/Definition/ArticleFeedBlockDefinition.php
     declare(strict_types=1);

     namespace App\TreeWalker\Definition;